3 Top Tips to Improve Coworking Space Economy in 2021

 If your members are mostly freelancers and digital nomads you probably won't get far in terms of revenue.
 They just don't earn much.

-However, if you expand your target audience and sell memberships to:
+So, you need to expand your target audience and sell memberships to:

 - Startups with remote teams like WordPress with its 500 employees spending hundreds of thousands on corporate retreats.